 Lately I’ve been reading new research findings.
 What I’m seeing amplifies what we can see on a larger scale—that we need to work with nature rather than try to control it.
-In terms of our health that means we must look very carefully at how tactics we’ve used to subvert nature’s designs (relying on chemical fertilizers and pesticides, feeding grains to ruminants, overprocessing foods, genetically modifying foods, super obsessive hygiene, and so on) come back to affect us (and our planet) in ways we hadn’t anticipated.
-Let’s talk a little about Alzheimer’s research, then dip into some studies about autism.
+In terms of our health that means we must look very carefully at how tactics we’ve used to subvert nature’s designs (relying on chemical fertilizers and pesticides, feeding antibiotics and grains to ruminants, overprocessing foods, super obsessive hygiene, and so on) come back to affect us (and our planet) in ways we hadn’t anticipated.
+Let’s talk a little about Alzheimer’s research.
 It’s good news!

 I got my first real job when I was 13.
 It was at a nursing home, where I fed residents who were unable to feed themselves.
 It was a heart-wrenching experience.
 There were a few people who suffered from cognitive decline, mostly due to stroke or hardening of the arteries.
 But most people were there because they couldn’t manage living alone after developing heart disease or emphysema, breaking a hip, going blind, or other overwhelming physical problem.
 Their frailty frightened me but I also learned a great deal from people 70 and 80 years older than me.
 In that 100 bed unit, back in the 1970’s, there wasn’t a single patient with Alzheimer’s disease.